-ABO roller bearings are available in various cross sections and satisfy a huge variety of operating conditions and performance requirements.
+ZEUS roller bearings are available in various cross sections and satisfy a huge variety of operating conditions and performance requirements.

 Roller Bearings are a type of rolling-element bearing that uses cylinders (rollers) to maintain the separation between the moving parts of the bearing (as opposed to using ballsas the rolling element).
 The purpose of a roller bearing is to reduce rotational friction and support radial and axial loads.
 Compared to ball bearings, roller bearings can support heavy radial loads and limited axial loads (parallel to the shaft).
 They can operate at moderate to high speeds (although maximum speeds are typically below the highest speeds of ball bearings).
 The lubrication method must carefully considered during the design phase when using roller bearings.

 Roller bearings extend the working life of wheels, pulleys, fans, pumps, compressors, and other rotating parts by reducing friction and enabling parts to move smoothly.
 They have a wide, flat bearing to provide stability in high-speed applications with high radial loads.
 Radial loads exert force across the diameter (radius) of the shaft, such as those exerted by the load supported by a pulley or wheel.
 Tapered roller bearings, cylindrical bearings, and combination bearings support axial and radial loads, such as those encountered on vehicle axels where there force is both through the wheel and along the wheel axis.
 Needle roller bearings support high speed, high radial loads in confined spaces.
 Spherical roller bearings support heavy shock loads where misalignment is a risk, such as wind turbines, pumps, paper processing, and fans.
 Tapered roller bearing cones and cups support high radial and axial loads and are used for such things as axels and gear boxes.